Giancarl021/graph-interface/README.md

 const options = {
     saveOn: null, // Path to filename with the result of the request
     method: 'GET', // The method of the request
+    body: null, // The body of the request, can be JSON or an Object
     cache: {
         expiresIn: null // The Time To Live (TTL) in seconds of the response if you configured an cache on the global options },